Essential Duties and Responsibilities

 - Be at least 16 years of age or older;

-- Live in Charlotte, NC or the surrounding areas.
-Please note that if you going to be in NC for other reasons during Christmas at the Library, you are welcome, but you are responsible for your own housing and transportation.
+- Live in Charlotte, N.C. or the surrounding areas.
+Please note that if you going to be in North Carolina for other reasons during Christmas at the Library, you are welcome, but you are responsible for your own housing and transportation.

-- Have visited the Library, including taking a Journey of Faith tour;
+- Have visited the Library, including taking The Journey of Faith tour;

-- Commit to serve a minimum of 2 nights during Christmas at the Library, December 1-23.
+- Commit to serving a minimum of two (2) nights during Christmas at the Library;

 - Provide own transportation to and from the Library;